Windows as a service the failure and Windows 11

 An operating system running on millions of different hardware (with different settings) cannot run as a service.
 It cannot be updated easily and there will be problems with the hardware, drivers and pre-installed applications with each update.
 The upgrade process is not instantaneous, it is a big download and may take a long time to install.

-What will happen if the something went wrong in Gmail.
+What if Google crashes something in Gmail?
 In the worst case, Gmail will crash, but your computer will not crash.
 Millions of applications (or computers!)
-Could be shut down if Microsoft makes a mistake with Windows.
+Could shut down if Microsoft made a mistake with Windows.

 With Windows 11, Microsoft changes at an annual feature update rate, which means we will only have one feature update per year.
 This gives the company more time to test, something we had mentions many times According to Microsoft executives, the first major update will be released in the second half of next year.